GolaraRFI/sentiment-analysis/README.md

-# sentiment-analysis
+# Sentiment Analysis

-## Text sentiment analysis with and without pretrained model
+## Text Sentiment Analysis with and without Pretrained Models

-This project is done on **Google Colaboratory**.
+This project was conducted using **Google Colaboratory**.

-In this project 6 different models are built:
+In this project, we built six different models:

-  - LSTM with pretrained model
+- LSTM with Pretrained Model
-  - RNN with pretrained model
+- RNN with Pretrained Model
-  - GRU with pretrained model
+- GRU with Pretrained Model
-  - LSTM without pretrained model
+- LSTM without Pretrained Model
-  - RNN without pretrained model
+- RNN without Pretrained Model
-  - GRU without pretrained model
+- GRU without Pretrained Model

 ***
 Data availability: